MarkHershey/docs/docs/dev/git.md

 ## Work with remote Git repositories

-### Get started with GitHub

-1. Create a GitHub account
-2. Create a repo on GitHub
-3. Initiate your repo with a `README.md` file
-4. Clone your own repo to local
-5. Create a new file / make changes to your files
-6. Stage your changes
-7. Commit Changes
-8. Push commits to GitHub

 #### `git clone`
 "Clone" means to copy or download a remote repository to your local machine.